37 Research-Backed Benefits of Gratitude

 1. Gratitude Makes You Happy

 Happiness is what put gratitude on the map.
-In recent years, research has shown so many benefits, but this is probably the first that made people take notice.
+As you’ll soon see research has found many benefits of gratitude, but this is the one that made people stand up and take notice.

 Dr. Robert Emmons is one of the foremost experts on gratitude.
-As a researcher, he has a long list of published studies, as well as two books on the topic: Gratitude Works! and Thanks!: How Practicing Gratitude Can Make You Happier.
+As a researcher, he has a long list of published studies, as well as two books: Gratitude Works! and Thanks!: How Practicing Gratitude Can Make You Happier.

 One of his most well known studies divided people into three different groups over 10 weeks.
-The first group wrote down five things they were grateful for from their previous week.
-The second group wrote down 5 hassles.
-And the final group simply wrote down 5 events that happened to them.
+The first group wrote down five things they were grateful for from their previous week, while a second group wrote down 5 hassles.
+The final group simply wrote down 5 events that happened to them.

 While a number of benefits were found for people who expressed gratitude, one of the biggest outcomes was happiness.